DULSE

-Crisp, light and salty, ogo seaweed is often found as a signature ingredient in Hawaiian poke preparations.
-Ogo is also known as limo in some markets in Hawaii.
-It has a fluffy texture and a deep reddish-brown color when fresh.
+Crisp, light, and salty, ogo seaweed is often a signature ingredient in Hawaiian poke preparations.
+In some markets in Hawaii, it is also known as limo.
+When fresh, it has a fluffy texture and a deep reddish-brown color.

-Ogo is wonderful when served raw in salads, in cold broths, with shellfish preparations and with ceviches or sushi.
-When cooked, ogo turns from a reddish-brown to a deep green color.
+Ogo is a versatile ingredient that can be used in various culinary creations.
+It's terrific when served raw in salads, cold broths, shellfish preparations, and ceviches or sushi.
+When cooked, ogo turns from a reddish-brown to a deep green color, opening up a new range of possibilities.
 It can be steamed or used in cold infusions.
 Pastry chefs should play with the jellifying properties of ogo, as it is one of the seaweeds used to make agar.
-Besides creating interesting textures in desserts, the fresh ogo will add a unique dimension and enhancement to other flavors.
+Besides creating interesting dessert textures, the fresh ogo will add a unique dimension and enhancement to other flavors.

-Ogo has another interesting characteristic in that it turns to a bright orange when immersed in alcohol like gin.
-Some bartenders have harnessed this vibrant color to add a special look to a flight of shots by adding a bit of seaweed to each glass.
-It's both beautiful and tasty.
+One of the most intriguing characteristics of ogo is its color-changing properties when immersed in alcohol like gin.
+It turns to a bright orange, adding a vibrant and unique touch to any drink.
+Some bartenders have harnessed this vibrant color to add a distinctive look to a flight of shots by adding a bit of seaweed to each glass.
+It's both beautiful and tasty, sparking curiosity and creativity in the culinary world.

-Green sea lettuce is a delicate variety of seaweed.
-With a delicate sheet like structure and bright emerald green color, it adds a clean crisp taste and visual aspect to dishes.
-Sea lettuce can be used to wrap fish, added to salads or soups and can even be used in cocktails.
+Green sea lettuce, a delicate variety of seaweed, is a culinary ingredient and a visual delight.
+Its delicate sheet-like structure and bright emerald green color add a clean, crisp taste and a visually stimulating dish aspect.
+Sea lettuce can be used to wrap fish, add a pop of color to salads or soups, and even enhance the visual appeal of cocktails.

-Seagrapes are a striking rose-red alga which resembles a cluster of red grapes.
-Like terrestrial grapes, seagrapes have a thin skin that pops to release a viscous sugary and salty brine.
-They are a true delicacy of the sea and are great as a garnish to complement sweet or savory flavors, add color, or texture to a variety of dishes.
+Seagrapes are a striking rose-red alga that resembles a cluster of red grapes.
+Like terrestrial grapes, they have a thin skin that pops to release a viscous, sugary, and salty brine.
+They are a true delicacy of the sea, and their versatility in enhancing dishes with flavor and texture is sure to inspire your creativity.
+They are great as a garnish to complement sweet or savory flavors and add color or texture to a variety of dishes.

 What can be done with seaweed?

-Seaweed is a versatile ingredient.
-It can be used raw, steamed, marinated, fried crisp or even pickled.
-We have seen fresh seaweed used in vinaigrette poured over grilled cauliflower steaks, paired with roasted lamb and in amazing bar preparations.
-Dulse can be fried until crisp and served as a great bar snack or used to make a vegan dashi, sea lettuce can be wrapped around sashimi or infused in gin for a Monterey Bay Martini and ogo can be used just about anywhere.
+Seaweed is a culinary chameleon, ready to transform your dishes.
+It can be used raw, steamed, marinated, fried crisp, or even pickled.
+The possibilities are endless.
+We've seen fresh seaweed used in vinaigrette poured over grilled cauliflower steaks, paired with roasted lamb, and fantastic bar preparations.
+Dulse can be fried until crisp and served as a great bar snack or used to make vegan dashi, sea lettuce can be wrapped around sashimi or infused in gin for a Monterey Bay Martini, and ogo can be used just about anywhere.
+Let your imagination run wild with the versatility of seaweed.

-And by the way, we have been told that the cold pickling process seems to work best...but we are not exactly sure why.
+By the way, we have been told that the cold pickling process seems to work best, but we are not exactly sure why.

-What makes seaweed special is the relatively high amount of protein.
-This protein, along with the amino acid glutamate, and the inherent potassium (the salts inside the seaweed as opposed to the salts coating it) and minerals, is what some chefs refer to as umami.
-It is what leads to that special fullness and mouth-feel that chefs like to talk about.
-Some chefs actually say 'sea-mami', but that's up to you.
+What makes seaweed special in the kitchen is its unique umami flavor.
+The relatively high amount of protein, the amino acid glutamate, and the inherent potassium and minerals combine to create this special taste.
+It's what leads to that special fullness and mouth feel that chefs like to talk about.
+Some chefs even call it 'sea-mami'.
+The umami of seaweed is a flavor profile that's waiting to be explored in your dishes.

-What makes seaweed interesting when it comes to textures and thickening are the carbohydrates.
-This is why some chefs use seaweed, agar, carrageenan and alginates when working in molecular gastronomy.
+The carbohydrates make seaweed interesting in terms of textures and thickening.
+This is why some chefs use seaweed, agar, carrageenan, and alginates in molecular gastronomy.

-Soaking fresh seaweeds in certain alcohols lends not just flavors but also some great colors.
-Bartenders can have a lot of fun with this when creating new drinks for the bar menu.
+Soaking fresh seaweed in certain alcohols imparts not just flavors but also great colors.
+Bartenders can have much fun with this when creating new drinks for the bar menu.

 How is the seaweed farmed?